Using a treemap

 Right click the treemap and click Drill Up to go back to the previous view.

-By default, a treemap displays nodes corresponding to the top hierarchy level.
-To change the displayed hierarchy level, switch to View mode, right click the treemap, and then select Change Level.
+To change the displayed hierarchy level, right click the treemap, and then select Change Level.

 Select a hierarchy level from the submenu.
 For example, select Product Subcategory.

 The treemap now displays all product subcategories in the form of nodes that are grouped under their respective headings.

 You can also change the level from the Data Analysis Panel by editing the hierarchy's settings.